MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/ingest-inline.md

 ---
 # .ingest inline command (push)

-This command inserts data into a table.
-The data to ingest is included directly within the command text itself.
+This command inserts data into a table by pushing the data included within the command to the table.

 This command is intended for manual ad-hoc testing.
 For production use, we recommended using the methods described in [ingest from storage](ingest-from-storage.md) or [ingest from query](ingest-from-query.md), which are better for bulk delivery of large amounts of data.